Blushed makeup look for all of us blush-lovers.

 Read also: How to conceal dark circles

-I wanted my brows be as lifted as possible for this look.
-I think they looked nice and fresh with the look.
+Fluffy, lifted brows go perfectly with this look.
+Fresh and nice!
 I used a strong hold hair gel and brushed them upwards.
-If you’re looking for a brow gel that does that, I’ve heard *Benefit’s Brow Setter offers great hold (it’s on my buy-list).
-After that I used a blonde brow powder to fill them in a bit (Clarins Brow Duo in Tawny Blonde).
+If you’re looking for a brow gel that holds the brow hairs up, *Benefit’s Brow Setter is the best.
+Finally I filled my brows in with a blonde brow powder (Clarins Brow Duo in Tawny Blonde).

 Then I added blush.
-I recommend using a cream blush, that you can just blend with your fingers.
+It’s easiest to use a cream blush, which you can just blend with your fingers.

 I applied blush on top of my cheeks and all the way to my lids.
-I used my favorite cream blush, Kjaer Weis Above and Beyond cream blush.
+My absolute favorite cream blush is Kjaer Weis Above and Beyond.
 Now this is optional, but I applied *Vita Liberata’s highlighter in Rose under that blush, to get a bit more pink pearly sheen to it.
 It wouldn’t have been quite that glowy without the highlighter under it, though the cream blush itself has some sheen to it.

 Similar blush on Sephora: